tightanium/tightanium.github.io/ps2_settings/ps2Settings.md

 # PS2 Settings and PC Optimizations

-A collection of settings and optimizations I've collected over the years.
+This is a collection of settings and optimizations I've collected over the years.
 Mileage may vary.

 **If you see something inaccurate, please let me know.
 I'm always keen to learn something new.**

 <span style="color:red;font-size:22px">
 I am in no way responsible if you somehow manage to break something.
 Follow along at your own peril.
 </span>
+Making a system restore point prior to any of the Windows tweaks is highly encouraged if you're not sure of what you're doing.

 ## My Specs & Performance

-Here are my specs so you have a reference point to compare to.
+Here are my specs so you have a point of reference.

 OS: Windows 11 Pro (Version 21H2)
-CPU: AMD Ryzen 7 5800x @ 4.6Ghz (Overclocked on all cores - Base I think is 3.8Ghz)
+CPU: AMD Ryzen 7 5800x @ 4.6Ghz (Base I think is 3.8Ghz)
 RAM: Crucial Ballistix 64GB @ 3600Mhz (Stock)
 GPU: Asus Nvidia GTX 2080 Ti (Stock)
 SSD: Samsung 970 Evo Plus 1Tb M.2 SSD - Game drive only.
 OS is on a separate M.2.